Action your creditor can take

 Sut i ddelio â beilïaid a chwyno os cawsoch eich cam-drin.

-Find you what to do if you’ve received a letter about a debt
+Find out what to do if you’ve received a letter about a debt.

 Information about changing or cancelling county court judgments (CCJ).

 Information on what an order to obtain information is and what happens if a creditor obtains one to force you to reveal your financial situation.

 Information on third party debt orders to take money owed to you to pay creditors, how they affect your bank account and what to do if a frozen bank account leads to hardship.

 Information on attachment of earnings orders used to take money from your wages to pay back money owed to creditors.

 Information about what you can do if a creditor applies for a charging order against your property.

 How creditors are supposed to behave when they are trying to recover their money, what kind of behaviour is not acceptable and how to tell if you are being harassed.

 What you should do if your service provider is threatening to disconnect you because of unpaid TV, telephone or internet bills.